CivicActions/accessibility/Onboarding.md

     * Microsoft's Accessibility Insights
     * Firefox's Inclusive Widget
     * NVDA Screen Reader
+* There are many forms of disabilities that are not obvious to an observer.
+    * True
+    * False
+* What are the 6 checks displayed in the summary when you run the WAVE Web Accessibility Evaluation Tool on a site
+    * Errors, Contrast Errors, Alerts, Features, Structural Elements, ARIA
+    * Errors, Navigation Elements, Alerts, Features, Headings, ARIA
+    * Errors, Contrast Errors, Alerts, ALT Elements, Headings, ARIA
+    * Errors, Contrast Errors, Alerts, Features, Structural Elements, Accessibility Score
+* Currently 50% of websites are accessible.
+    * True
+    * False
+* What are essential elements of writing in plain language?
+    * Write for your audience
+    * Put general information first, with specialized information or exceptions to the general information later
+    * Write short paragraphs and include only one topic in each paragraph
+    * All of the above

 ### Trello card - join the #accessibility slack channel & report your score